alvelvis/Interrogat-rio/README.md

 	$ sh run_interrogatorio.sh

 All set, you'll be able to access Interrogatório by the local page [http://localhost:8000/](http://localhost:8000/).
 End the server by pressing "Ctrl+C" in the terminal window.

+# How to compile the executables on Windows

+`pyinstaller interrogatorio_for_windows.spec --noconfirm`

 # How to cite